autowarefoundation/autoware.universe/f1tenth/readme.md

 1. Download and install [SDK Manager](https://developer.nvidia.com/sdk-manager) on your host machine.

 2. Follow the steps at [Install Jetson Software with SDK Manager](https://docs.nvidia.com/sdk-manager/install-with-sdkm-jetson/index.html).
-Select JetPack version 5.1.1 (rev. 1).
+Select JetPack version 6.
 The target hardware will be the Jetson Xavier NX.

 3. If you have trouble flashing the JetPack, you can put the Jetson into `Force Recovery Mode` by using a jumper to connect `PINs #9 and #10` of the connector J50 before powering up the Jetson.